wieserd/creative_writer_cli_project_manager/development_plan.md

     *   The `edit_section` method will be drastically simplified.
 It will:
         *   Determine the appropriate handler based on `section_name` and `project_type`.
         *   Instantiate the handler.
         *   Delegate the add, edit, delete, and view details actions to the handler.
-    *   This will likely involve a dictionary mapping section names/types to handler classes.
+SUCCESS

 **Phase 3: Update Imports and Test**